• Skip to primary navigation

 A stack of chocolate peanut butter cereal bars with a bite out of the top one

-These is the best chocolate peanut cutter cereal bars recipe.
-Made with your favourite cereal, peanut butter, and chocolate they have the most amazing texture and flavour.
-These cereal bars are healthier than store bough granola bars and taste so much better.
-These bars can also be made gluten free, dairy free, and vegan.
+These homemade chocolate peanut butter cereal bars are the best.
+Made with your favourite cereal, peanut butter, and chocolate, they have the most amazing texture and flavour.
+These cereal bars are healthier than store bought granola bars and taste so much better.

 A stack of 4 chocolate peanut butter cereal bars on a piece of parchment paper.